 - Wash cars/boats with a bucket, sponge, and hose with self-closing nozzle.

-- If you have to use water to clean up outside, a water broom that attaches to your hose but uses a combination of air and water pressure to aid cleaning.
+- If you have to use water to clean outside, consider getting a water broom that attaches to your hose but uses a combination of air and water pressure to clean.